Why choose this course

-If you’re a practitioner heading towards and expanded role with added responsibilities, we’ve designed this course for you.
+If you’re a practitioner heading towards an expanded role with added responsibilities, we’ve designed this course for you.
 It will assist you in stepping up to this kind of responsibility within the healthcare sector while increasingly your employability and appeal to prospective employers.
-We’ll mold you into a healthcare professional that can fulfill the increasing number of advanced practice clinical roles.
+We’ll mould you into a healthcare professional that can fulfil the increasing number of advanced practice clinical roles.

 Academic year structure

 The modules on our course are 15 credits each, but the V300 non-medical prescribing is 30 credits.
 The course cannot be completed in a year, and the modules take between two to five years to complete.

 You can expect to study eight core modules of 15 credits each plus a 60 credit dissertation module.
 We can offer you a full-time course of one year or a part-time course of two years.
 The maximum registration period is five years.